Neurodiversity is an umbrella term that refers to natural variations in the way people think and process information.

 Why is neurodiversity important?

-Research has shown that neurodivergent individuals have a range of strengths, such as:
+As discussed in our white paper, research* has shown that neurodivergent individuals have a range of strengths, such as:

 Given that one in every five individuals is likely to be neurodivergent, many organizations are increasingly recognizing and genuinely appreciating the strengths neurodivergent individuals can bring to a role.